rosekaron/superhook-docs/README.md

-# My Awesome Book
+# SuperHook Platform Documentation

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This document describes the SuperHook \(SH\) platform from a developer and architecture perspective.
+It's intended to give the reader a solid understanding of the design principles and architectural structure of the platform.